fokklz/ict-322-ski-service-app/README.md

 ### Running the Backend

 For the app to work, the backend must be running.
-Since the backend is not hosted anywhere, you will need to run it locally. <br />
+Since the backend is not hosted anywhere, you will need to run it locally.
 To run the backend, you can use the following command in the root directory of the project. (`ict-322-ski-service-app`)

 ```shell